VonFaFiller/cybersecurity-homelab/docs/external-labs/017-poisoned-credentials-pcap-analysis-cyberdefender.md

 > [!IMPORTANT]
 > The questions below are not in the original lab order.
 I arranged them in the order that best matched my investigation flow.

-### Q1 - Identifying the attacker's IP address helps trace the source and stop further attacks.
-What is the attacker's IP address?
+### Q1 - In the context of the incident described in the scenario, the attacker initiated their actions by taking advantage of benign network traffic from legitimate machines.
+Can you identify the specific mistyped query made by the machine with the IP address 192.168.232.162?

 For this question, I immediately filtered on the source IP with `ip.src == 192.168.232.162` and scrolled through the results.
 Since the visible traffic was already very limited, there was no need to apply any additional filters.
 By checking the Info column, I could see that the mistyped query was FILESHAARE.